BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

 ##                  Natural Law

+Types of Natural Law by facts vs prescriptions:
 - Naturalism  - Natural Law contains only moral facts (without prescriptions to do good)
 - Voluntarism - Natural Law contains only prescriptions
 - Both

+Types of Natural Law by metaphysical vs epistemical:
+- Metaphysical - Nnatyral Law is a Law that exists independent of God's will
+- Epistemical - Natural Law is a Law that we can graspusing nothing more than our reason

 ##                  Positive vs Negative Law

 - Non-positive law - the law that exists on its own
 - Positive law - exists because of hte will of the legislator

+##

 # Obligation